Your Down Payment

 FHA helps first-time buyers and others who may not be eligible for a conventional mortgage loan on their own, by offering mortgage insurance to the private lenders.

 Down payment totals for FHA mortgages are lower than those of typical mortgages, although these loans hold average interest rates.
 The down payment may be as low as 3 percent and the closing costs might be financed in the mortgage.

 Guaranteed by the Department of Veterans Affairs, a VA loan assists veterens and service people.
 This specialized loan requires no down payment, has reduced closing costs, and provides the advantage of a competitive interest rate.
 Although the VA doesn't issue the mortgage loans, it does certify eligibility to qualify for a VA loan.

 A piggy-back loan is a second mortgage that closes with the first.
 Most of the time, the first mortgage covers 80% of the purchase amount and the "piggyback" funds 10%.
 Instead of the usual 20 percent down payment, the homebuyer will just have to cover the remaining 10 percent.

 - Carry-Back loans

-Need to talk about your down payment?
-Give us a call at (510) 683-9850.
+Want to discuss your down payment?
+Call us at (510) 683-9850.